brianhilsden/Royalty-trading/README.md

 #### Author: *Brian Omondi*

 ## Description
-The project is attempts to solve a problem at Moringa School whereby students
+The project is attempts to solve a problem at Moringa School whereby students are having a problem

 ## Table of Contents
 - [Installation](#installation)